-Figure 3 shows a representative MD model where the two flCNTs are modeled as two double-layered graphene surfaces, simply representing the flattened portion of the flCNTs.
-The rounded ends of the flCNTs shown in Figure 3(b) were excluded for computational efficiency [9, 10], as these features can be better captured with larger length scale models and this study is only focused on isolating the influence of the resin type on interfacial characteristics in the flattened region.
-In this work, previously established methodology has been adopted to model the three thermoset polymer composites using MD [9, 10].
+Figure 2 shows a representative MD model where the two flCNTs are modeled as two double-layered graphene surfaces, simply representing the flattened portion of the flCNTs.
+The rounded ends of the flCNTs shown in Figure 2(b) were excluded for computational efficiency [11, 12], as these features can be better captured with larger length scale models and this study is only focused on isolating the influence of the resin type on interfacial characteristics in the flattened region.

+In this work, previously established methodology has been adopted to model the three thermoset polymer composites using MD [11, 12], and the details are proved in the Supporting Information.
 All the simulation box boundaries are periodic, hence the polymer regions connected across the top and bottom of the Z boundary make up a single layer.
 This layered setup was chosen to represent the basic features of the sp2 carbon flCNT-polymer interaction, friction, and transverse strength.
-While the model simulates the ideal scenario of complete polymer resin infiltration between flCNTs, the described setup is useful in extracting the critical interfacial features in the nanocomposite [41].
+While the model simulates the ideal scenario of complete polymer resin infiltration between flCNTs, the described setup is useful in extracting the critical interfacial features in the nanocomposite [42].
+It is important to note that MD modeling predictions are generally very sensitive to the modeling parameters.
+The modeling parameters used herein have been chosen to be consistent with those from previous MD studies [11, 12] to provide objective consistancy between the results.
+Thus, these results are generated for the purpose of comparative studies between different flCNT/polymer interfaces.
+The modeling parameters were not chosen to mimic specific experimental conditions, because, as mentioned above, no methods have been developed yet to fabricate such ideally-structured materials.

-Figure 3.
+Figure 2.
 Representative model setup for the flCNT/epoxy composite (a) front view, (b) side view showing the side lobes of flCNTs, and (c) isometric view.
 The purple atoms attached to the flCNT carbon atoms represent the virtual π electrons.